DLASTHR: Hamilton Road shooting

-Raphael Joseph arrest in the United States
+Raphael Joseph arrest in the USA

-Raphael Joseph (also known as Hassoni) was arrested in San Diego in October 2006.
-Joseph had asked American authorities to deport him back to his country of birth, Iraq.
-Joseph was extradited from the US in February 2008 after fighting to stay there for more than a year.
-In March 2008 he faced court in Sydney and was charged with the murder of Dimitri Debaz.
-However the charges were later dropped after Joseph had been imprisoned for nearly 18 months in the United States of America.
+Raphael Joseph was arrested in San Diego in October 2006.
+After requesting to be deported to his country of birth, Iraq, Joseph was extradited from the U.S. in February 2008, following a legal battle to remain there for over a year.
+In March 2008, he appeared in a Sydney court and was charged with the murder of Dimitri Debaz..
+However, the murder charges against Joseph were eventually dropped.
+This decision came after he had already spent approximately 18 months in custody in the United States, awaiting extradition and facing legal proceedings.

 Joseph's disappearance

 On 20 March 2014 Rapahel Joseph disappeared after a meeting in Auburn, New South Wales, and was presumed by police to have been abducted and murdered.

 Police believe only hours before his abduction, Joseph visited the ex-partner of former Sydney Hells Angel Wayne Schneider, who was abducted and murdered 18 months later.
 The two were friends who had risen through gang ranks to become major international criminals, each dealing in millions of dollars of drugs.

 On 20 February 2018, Police alleged that Joseph was kidnapped and "inevitably murdered" by a drug syndicate on a rural property in Blaxlands Ridge in Sydney's north-west, police were "rewarded with a series of breakthroughs" after a car with secret compartments was found on a rural property which was linked with Joseph's disappearance.
 Police said they believed Joseph's remains could also be located on the property where the vehicle was found.

-On 11 Jul 2018,the NSW Police announced the reward of $1 million in a bid to encourage people to offer up a "final piece" of information to prosecute those involved in the 2014 murder of Joseph.
+On 11 Jul 2018, the NSW Police announced the reward of $1 million in a bid to encourage people to offer up a "final piece" of information to prosecute those involved in the 2014 murder of Joseph.
 Police believe people who murdered Joseph were known to them and that he was murdered for financial gain and betrayed by the people he trusted.
 Police also allege that his body was dumped in a barrel and dissolved in acid.